awantoch/beemflow/README.md

 AI is everywhere.
 APIs are everywhere.
 Yet automation is still stuck in siloed, proprietary platforms.
 It's time for a revolution.

-Meet **BeemFlow** – the *Dockerfile* for AI workflows:
+Meet **BeemFlow** – *GitHub Actions* for AI workflows:

-- Text-first, Git-diffable, versioned in Git
+- Text-first: human-readable, versioned in Git
 - Vendor-neutral: run on cloud, self-hosted, or embed anywhere
-- Community-driven: remix, share, and build on top
+- Community-driven: remix, share, and build on top using interoperable standards
 - Extensible: plug in LLMs, webhooks, cron, custom adapters

-**Stop clicking drag-n-drop—start coding powerful flows!**
+- Easy to use: chat + GUI visual workflow builder for technical and non-technical users

 ---